Sable/wu-wei-handbook/create-new-implementation.md

 ### Parameterizing an implementation

-An experiment may modify the behaviour of an implementation either through build-time parameters, which change the operations performed by a compiler during the build phase to produce a runner from the implementation source code, and/or through run-time parameters, which modify the behaviour of the runner that is executed during the run phase.
+An experiment may modify the behaviour of an implementation through build-time parameters, which change the operations performed by a compiler during the build phase to produce a runner from the implementation source code, and/or through run-time parameters, which modify the behaviour of the runner that is executed during the run phase.

 For most dynamic languages, the implementation parameters are passed at run time to the runner file.
 For static languages, the implementation of some benchmarks may require parameter(s) at build time.
 We cover both separately.